What are the notices of assessment from Revenue Quebec and the CRA?

 Should I keep my tax notices?

-It is generally recommended that you keep your notices of assessment and related tax documents for at least six years after the end of the tax year to which they relate.
-This period corresponds to the statute of limitations during which the CRA or Revenu Québec may ask to review your tax situation.
+It is generally recommended that you keep your tax notices and related tax documents for at least six years after the end of the tax year to which they relate.
+This period coincides with the limitation period during which the Canada Revenue Agency (CRA) or Revenu Quebec may request a review of your tax situation based on the information they have on file.

 What should you do if you've lost your notice of assessment?

-The most direct way is to use the online services of the Canada Revenue Agency (CRA) via "My business Account" or Revenu Québec via "My Account for business", where you can view and download your notices for the required years.
+The most direct way is to use the online services of the Canada Revenue Agency (CRA) via "My business Account" or Revenu Quebec via "My Account for business", where you can view and download your notices for the required years.
 For even easier access, the "MonARC" application allows you to view your notices directly on your mobile phone.

 To avoid future inconveniences, remember to save a digital copy of your notice and keep a paper copy for your tax records.
+This will ensure you have access to your current and previous NOAs, which are often required as supporting documentation for adjustment requests, tax planning, or eligibility for certain programs.

 What happens if I'm late with my taxes?